...purchase below to continue the course

 - Changing identities: Nurses will understand the transition of identities as they move through stages of life.
 They must understand how their identities may change and that new behaviors may accompany these changes.

-After establishing the definition and attributes of professional identity, the group worked to create the four domains of professional identity, including the definition and competencies for each.
+After establishing the definition and attributes of professional identity, the group worked to create the four domains of professional identity, including their definitions and corresponding competencies.
 These are explained in Table 1 (Owens & Godfrey, 2022).

 Table 1